As a user, when you press the power button of system, you get the login screen on your monitor and after login starts working.

 BIOS search boot loader into a floppy, CD-rom, or hard drive.
 You can change the boot sequence from BIOS setup during BIOS startup.

-When the boot loader program found and loaded into the memory, BIOS gives the control it.
-So, BIOS use to loads and execute the MBR boot loader.
+When the loader program found and loaded into the memory, BIOS gives the control it.
+So, BIOS use to loads and execute the MBR booting loader.

 Stage 2: MBR